Bribery & Corruption Lawyers - Responding To National And International Investigations

 The Bribery Act is of huge importance as it means that companies, directors and individuals can all be held liable for bribery.
 It covers UK companies trading in the UK and abroad and any company with a UK connection doing business anywhere in the world.
 A company can commit an offence under Section 7 if an employee, subsidiary, agent or service provider bribes another person anywhere in the world to obtain or retain business or a business advantage.
 The international reach of the Act means that any foreign company that does any business in the UK could be prosecuted for failure to prevent bribery - even if the bribery was committed outside of the UK and any benefit from it was never brought to the UK.

 Penalties under the Bribery Act can be as severe as ten years’ imprisonment and unlimited fines.

-The Effect of the United States’ Foreign Corrupt Practices Act
+United States’ Foreign Corrupt Practices Act

 While not identical to the Bribery Act, the US’ FCPA is also a strict piece of anti-bribery legislation.

 Under its anti-bribery provisions, individuals can be fined up to $100,000 per violation and face five years' imprisonment.
 Under the accounting and record-keeping provisions, individuals can be fined up to $5 million per violation and face 20 years' imprisonment.
 And under the Alternative Fines Act, the actual fine can be as much as twice the benefit that the defendant sought to obtain from making the corrupt payment.
 The Securities Exchange Commission may also seek to impose civil penalties of up to $10,000 per violation and use penalties such as injunctions, forfeiture of assets, disgorgement of profits and bans or suspensions from doing business with the government.